-The company has implemented new COVID-19 policies, procedures, practices and controls to protect our employees.
+The company has implemented new COVID-19 policies, procedures, best practices and controls to protect our employees.
 By following applicable CDC and other recommended guidelines and, in some areas, exceeding what’s recommended, we are enhancing safety for our employees.
 We monitor the latest updates for strategies and recommendations for the workplace and are quick to implement new measures applicable to our operations.
-Please speak with your supervisor, manager, HR contact, or Safety team to see if your concerns may be addressed.
+Please speak with your supervisor, manager, HR contact, or Safety team to see if your concerns may be addressed or accommodated.

 Can I use vacation and/or leave balances for missed work if I contract the virus?
 Does the same apply if a family member contracts the virus?

 You are permitted, but not required, to use available paid time off if you contract the virus.

 If I'm not able to work or my hours are reduced, can I file for unemployment?